superssingh/MoviesApp/README.md

 # MoviesApp
 # Developer- Santosh Singh.

-I am working on a fullstack react app and this is one of the testing app.
+a fullstack react app with api, blog and e-commerce feature.